-Summary: All three sectors were particularly hard it in the second quarter 2020 when stay-at-home orders where in effect and business capacity was severely limited.
+Summary: All three sectors were particularly hard it in the second quarter 2020.
 Arts, entertainment, and recreation sales were the most negatively impacted by COVID and were the slowest to recover.
-Clothing and clothing accessories and food services have been more resilient and surpassed 2019 levels in both counties by the second quarter of 2021.
+Clothing and clothing accessories and food services have been more resilient and surpassed 2019 levels in both counties by Q2 2021 and have continued to rise.
+Weld County saw a 148% increase in clothing in Q2 2023.